Reset Jailbroken iPhone Safely and Erase Cydia

-This is a guide on how to remove jailbreak from your iPhone.
+This is a guide on how to remove a jailbreak from your iPhone.
 Jailbroken devices have access to large amounts of software in Cydia, which is unavailable in the iTunes App Store, but they trade this additional freedom for the major parts of their iPhone’s security.
 Thus many users want to return to a non-jailbroken iPhone and rather keep the sandboxing features, which keep their data safe and ward off spyware and adware.

-Restoring your iPhone using iTunes
+Restore your iPhone with iTunes

 A full restore using iTunes is ususally the best way to go, unless you want to stick with an outdated version of iOS for the aforementioned reasons.
 Check out our full guide on how to backup and restore an iPhone to its factory defaults and a fresh operating system.
 A quick rundown of what you have to do: